sporto/elm-tutorial/fetching_resources/showing_errors_3.md

 In the previous section we required a `showErrorAddress` in Players.Update.

-We need to provide this address and do map it to the main action we want ().
+We need to provide this address and do map it to the main action we want (`ShowError`).